Via: Kate Whitaker

-Preheat the oven to 180°C, fan 160°C, gas 4.
-Place the haddock and white fish fillets in a shallow roasting tray (or dish) with the bay leaves.
-Mix together the stock and milk; pour over the fish, cover with kitchen foil and bake for 20 minutes.
+Preheat the oven to 180°C/fan 160°C/gas mark 4.
+Place the haddock and white fish fillets in a shallow roasting tray with the bay leaves.
+Mix together the stock and milk then pour over the fish, cover with kitchen foil and bake for 20 minutes.

-For the colcannon, simmer the potatoes in boiling salted water for 15 minutes or until tender; drain and return to the pan.
-Meanwhile, bring another pan of water to the boil and blanch the cabbage for a few minutes; drain and set aside.
+Simmer the potatoes in boiling salted water for 15 minutes until tender, then drain and return to the pan.
+Meanwhile, bring another pan of water to the boil and blanch the cabbage for a few minutes, then drain and set aside.
 In the cabbage pan, heat the milk with the spring onions.
-Mash the potatoes with the butter, then mix this with the warm milk, spring onions and blanched cabbage; season well.
+Mash the potatoes with the butter, then mix with the warm milk, spring onions and blanched cabbage and season well.

 Top with the colcannon and scatter with the remaining cheese.
 Bake for 45-55 minutes or until bubbling and lightly golden.